CloudLabs-MOC/CloudLabs-SEED/Network Security/Firewall/Firewall.md

 ## 7 Task 5: Load Balancing

-Theiptablesis very powerful.
+The iptables is very powerful.
 In addition to firewalls, it has many other applications.
 We will not be able to cover all its applications in this lab, but we will experimenting with one of the applications, load balancing.
 In this task, we will use it to load balance three UDP servers running in the internal network.
-Let’s first start the server on each of the hosts:192.168.60.5,192.168.60.6, and192.168.60.
+Let’s first start the server on each of the hosts:192.168.60.5,192.168.60.6, and 192.168.60.
-(the-koption indicates that the server can receive UDP datagrams from multiple hosts):
+(the -k option indicates that the server can receive UDP datagrams from multiple hosts):

 nc -luk 8080

-We can use thestatisticmodule to achieve load balancing.
+We can use the statistic module to achieve load balancing.
 You can type the following command to get its manual.
-You can see there are two modes:randomandnth.
+You can see there are two modes:random and nth.
 We will conduct experiments using both of them.

 $ iptables -m statistic -h